Dune Park station: Usage

 Dune Park is a comparatively new station, built in 1985 to serve as a regional commuter station and as NICTD's corporate headquarters.
 The station was designed to replace the South Shore's former nearby station at Tremont, Indiana, a location that was becoming depopulated with the expansion of the nearby Indiana Dunes National Lakeshore (now Indiana Dunes National Park).

 The Dune Park station was built with substantial parking space to consolidate local commuter service, and in 1994 the South Shore Line ceased to offer its traditional flag stop service to Dune Acres and Kemil Road, several miles west and east of Dune Park respectively.
 Users of these low-volume stops were instructed to instead use the consolidated Dune Park station.

-"Dune Park" is so called because it the station is physically surrounded by land owned by the Indiana Dunes National Park.
+"Dune Park" is so called because the station is physically surrounded by land owned by the Indiana Dunes National Park.
 Major units of the National Park are accessible from the station on U.S. 12 and the Calumet Trail.
 The station is also adjacent to the Indiana Dunes State Park, which is accessible to the north via Indiana 49.

 Dune Park was also the name of a former section of the Indiana Dunes, between Ogden Dunes, Indiana and Dune Acres, that was physically leveled in the 1960s to create the Port of Indiana steelmaking and industrial complex.